thenanocenter/website/readme.md

 `docker-compose exec app php artisan key:generate`

+An app key will be generated and saved in .env

 `docker-compose exec app php artisan storage:link`

 `docker-compose exec app php artisan migrate`

+Now access the site at http://thenanocenter.vm or http://localhost

+For database import / export use phpmyadmin at http://thenanocenter.vm:8080

 To stop the docker containers, go to the docker-compose window, hit 'ctrl + c' or run `docker-compose stop`